CanarysPlayground/mob-devops-demo/README - Copy.md

 ## Instructions 📝

-Please click [here](https://canarysplayground.github.io/mob-devops-demo/) to see the detailed steps for buildong the application.
+Please click [here](https://canarysplayground.github.io/mob-devops-demo/) to see the detailed steps for build the application.

 ### Build Status - Mobile Apps